MonkkeyOfficial/mky-builder-js/README.md

-run \<name> | Run a macro in the local configuration file publish \<id> \<files> | Publish the `tar+gzip` files to the remote server compile \<folders> | Compile the folders into `tar+gzip` files
+run \<name> | Run a macro in the local configuration file publish \<id> \<files> | Publish the `tar+gzip` files to the remote server compile \<folders> | Compile the folders into `tar+gzip` files adduser | Create a new user on the remote server connect \<username> | Connect to an existing user account disconnect | Disconnect from the session (destroy it on the server)

 ### From javascript